Words change lives.

 One decade on from signing my twenty-six-year-old name across each dotted line that saw me with my first, fully-fledged business (and more revenue, responsibility, learning curves and success than a quiet girl from the bush could ever imagine), it is time.
 Here begins the next chapter - a new business, a re-imagined career and my fleeting chance to spend more time with my kids before they began to contemplate spreading their wings… with every word of wisdom and life lesson they’ve collected to date.

 Prom Queen is Nami Clarke’s alter ego (cooler, funnier and with her own walk-in shoe closet).
-She fearlessly helps women shake off imposter syndrome and takes their business from beige to badass. *Whip cracks*
+She helps women shake imposter syndrome and take their business from beige to badass. *Simultaneously hula hoops and cracks whip*

 The small biz-obsessed writer and creative honed her sales, marketing, and content strategy skillz running a photography studio for 10 years in one of Melbourne’s fancy postcodes.
-What surprised Nami more than the fact that her Bachelor of Arts wasn’t completely useless, was realising that she could support so many clients who dreamed of ditching the 9-5 grind to launch their own business too.
+What surprised Nami more than the fact that she made use of her Bachelor of Arts, was realising that she could support so many clients who dreamed of ditching the 9-5 grind to launch their own business too.